aws-samples/amazon-sagemaker-secure-mlops/README.md

 + SageMaker must be configured with **at least two subnets in two AZs**, otherwise the SageMaker endpoint deployment will fail as it requires at least two AZs to deploy an endpoint
 + CI/CD pipeline with model deployment uses [AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started.html).
 It requires two IAM service roles created or provided (in case of the BYO IAM role option):
   - `StackSetAdministrationRole`: This role must exist in the **data science account** and used to perform administration stack set operations in the data science account.
 The `AmazonSageMakerServiceCatalogProductsUseRole` must have `iam:PassRole` permission for this role
-  - `StackSetExecutionRole`: This role must exist in the data science account and **each of the target accounts** in staging and production OUs.
+  - `StackSetExecutionRole`: This role must exist in the data science account and **each of the target accounts** in staging and production environments.
 This role is assumed by `StackSetAdministrationRole` to perform stack set operations in the target accounts.
 This role must have `iam:PassRole` permission for the model execution role `SageMakerModelExecutionRole`

 ### Work with Model deployment project
 You can find a step-by-step instruction, implementation details, and usage patterns of the multi-account model deployment project in the provided [Jupyter Notebook file](mlops-seed-code/model-deploy/sagemaker-model-deploy.ipynb), delivered as part of the seed code.